nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 ### Receipts Screen (Main View)

 - List of all saved receipts (both completed and drafts)
+   - A receipt is draft until the assignment and summary are created.
+Keep in mind that a summary is additional calculation on teh data produced in the assignment view so if assignemnt is avialable, consider it complete.
 - Floating action button to add new receipt
 - Search and filter capabilities
 - Ability to select receipts for viewing details or editing